pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 #.
 List of all available schedules is shown below.
 When new classroom/virtual classroom type of activity is created, this list is initially empty.
 #.
 Click on **Add** action button to add new schedule.
 #.
 Two-step wizard **New Schedule** opens below.
 #.
 Fill in all required fields.
-Enter start and finish date
+Required fields are marked with asterisk.
 #.
+Enter start and finish date by clicking on calendar icon of the datetime picker control.
+Keep in mind that start date cannot be greater than end date.
+#.
+Choose the **Location** from the drop-down list.
+To be able to choose location from the list, locations first must be defined by the :ref:`Education Process Administrator <education_process_administrator>`.
+To learn more go to :ref:`How to > Manage Locations <manage_locations>`.
+#.
 When adding a schedule for virtual classroom type of activity, you will also need to provide **URL to connect**.
 #.
-Click **Yes** to complete the action.
+Click **Next** to continue to the next step.
+#.
+Instructors